jingyidata/getting-and-cleaning-data-project/CodeBook.md

 The tidy_run_data includes average of each variable for each activity and each subject.

 Column 1. subject:
   This is the identification number of 30 volunteers performed the activity.
-Its range is from 1 to 30 This column merges the training and test data sets (subject_train.txt and subject_test.txt).
+Its range is from 1 to 30.
+  This column is merged data of training and test data sets (subject_train.txt and subject_test.txt).

 Column 2. total_acc_x:
   The acceleration signal from the smartphone accelerometer x axis in standard gravity units 'g'.